MrChillStorm/field-mantle/README.md

 > **Safety note:** Always use a double boiler — never melt wax directly over a flame.

+For easy calculation of ingredient quantities based on your desired batch size, use the included [Wax Batch Calculator.xlsx](./Wax%20Batch%20Calculator.xlsx) in this repo.

 1. **Ingredients** (by weight):
    - 50% Beeswax
    - 25% Paraffin